Azure/azure-sdk-for-js/sdk/core/core-tracing/README.md

 ### Installation

-This package is primarily used in Azure client libraries and not meant to be consumed directly by end users.
+This package is primarily used in Azure client libraries and not meant to be used directly by consumers of Azure SDKs.

 ## Key Concepts

 - `TracingClient` is the primary interface providing tracing functionality to client libraries.
 Client libraries should only be aware of and interact with a `TracingClient` instance.
-- `Instrumenter` provides an abstraction over an instrumentation and acts tas the interop point for using third party libraries like OpenTelemetry.
+- `Instrumenter` provides an abstraction over an instrumentation and acts as the interop point for using third party libraries like OpenTelemetry.
 By default, a no-op `Instrumenter` is used.
 Customers who wish to enable `OpenTelemetry` based tracing will do so by installing and registering the [@azure/opentelemetry-instrumentation-azure-sdk] package.
 - `TracingContext` is an **immutable** data container, used to pass operation-specific information around (such as span parenting information).
 - `TracingSpan` is an abstraction of a `Span` which can be used to record events, attributes, and exceptions.